Crystal Palace F.C.

 The club's kit colours were claret and blue until 1973, when they changed to the red and blue vertical stripes worn today.
-Palace have a long-standing and fierce rivalry with Brighton & Hove Albion, and also share strong rivalries with fellow South London clubs Millwall and Charlton Athletic.
+Palace have a long-standing and fierce rivalry with Brighton & Hove Albion that emerged in the 1970s for competitive reasons.
+Other strong rivalries exist with nearby Millwall and Charlton Athletic, against whom they contest the South London derbies.

 History

-The Exhibition Palace and original amateur club (1854–1905)
+The Exhibition Palace and FA Cup Final venue (1854–1905)

-In 1854, the Crystal Palace Exhibition building had been relocated from Hyde Park, London and rebuilt in an area of South London next to Sydenham Hill.
-This area was renamed Crystal Palace which included the Crystal Palace Park that surrounded the site where various sports facilities were built.
-The Crystal Palace Company who owned the exhibition building founded the Crystal Palace Club in 1857 to play cricket before turning their attention to football.
-It had been lobbied by existing members of the cricket club to provide a continuation of sporting activities during the winter months.
-The company formed an amateur Crystal Palace football club in 1861.
-All of the football club's management-committee and most of its original players were previously members of the cricket club, and they shared the same pitch within the Crystal Palace Park.
+In 1854, the Crystal Palace exhibition building had been relocated from Hyde Park, London, and rebuilt in an area of South London next to Sydenham Hill.
+The surrounding area was renamed Crystal Palace and included the Crystal Palace Park, where various sports facilities were built.
+In 1857, the Crystal Palace Cricket Club was established here using the cricket ground inside the park.
+Its members later lobbied for a continuation of sporting activities during the winter months and set up an amateur Crystal Palace football team, who became founder members of the Football Association in 1863.
+They competed in the first FA Cup competition in 1871–72, reaching the semi-finalsand played in the FA Cup over the next four seasons, but disappeared from historical records around December 1875.

-The amateur club became one of the original founder members of the Football Association in 1863, and competed in the first ever FA Cup competition in 1871–72, reaching the semi-finals where they lost to the Royal Engineers.
-They played in the FA Cup over the next four seasons, but disappeared from historical records after a match against Barnes F.C. on 18 December 1875.
-In 1895, the Football Association found a new permanent venue for the FA Cup Final at the sports stadium situated inside the Palace grounds.
-Some years later the Crystal Palace Company, who were reliant on tourist activity for their income, sought fresh attractions for the venue, and decided to form a new professional football club to play at the stadium.
+In 1895, the Football Association found a new permanent venue for the FA Cup final to be played at the sports stadium situated inside the exhibition building grounds.
+Some years later, the Crystal Palace Company who owned the Palace and its grounds and were reliant on tourist activity for their income, sought fresh attractions for the venue and decided to form a new professional football club to play at the stadium.
 The owners wanted a club to play there and tap into the vast crowd potential of the area.